 A record player is an all-in-one device that does not need any external components to play records.
 In a record player, the turntable, preamp, amplifier, and speakers are all bundled into one unit.
 And it is often portable.

 And here is an example of a record player.

 The main components of a turntable are the plinth, the platter, the tonearm, the cartridge, and the speed selector.
-Depending on the manufacturer, model etc., there can be additional components, but these form the basic components of every turntable.
+Depending on the model, there can be additional components, but these form the basic components of every turntable.

 Plinth.
 Is the base of the turntable.
 The chassis if you like.